squares-sql/SQUARES/docs/tutorial/02_synthesizer_basic.rst

 Putting it together
 ===================

 Now we have all the pieces ready, it is time to put them together to create our final product: the synthesizer.
-Let's have a breif review of the topics we have touched in this tutorial so far:
+Let's have a brief review of the topics we have touched in this tutorial so far:

 - A synthesizer needs a *spec* to put syntactic constraints on the synthesized programs.